 Order-Level Materials Summary:

-- OLMs should be included in GSA Schedule sales reports and IFF remittance.
+- OLMs should be included in GSA Contract sales reports and IFF remittance.

-Need help evaluating and updating your GSA Schedule Contract?
+Need help keeping up with changes and updating your GSA Contract?
 Contact us!